Shortest Paths in Graphs of Convex Sets: Analysis of the mixed-integer formulation

-\begin{proof}[Alternative proof of Theorem~\ref{th:validity_micp}] As in the first proof of Theorem~\ref{th:validity_micp} we recognize that, at optimality, the edges traversed by a unitary flow identify a path $p$.
-Using the notation from Remark~\ref{rem:coincise_bilinear}, the flow vectors $\by_v$ corresponding to any path $p$ are extreme points of the simplices $\cY_s$ and $\cY_t$, and are extreme rays of the polyhedral cones $\cY_v$ for $v \neq s, t$.
-The validity of the MICP~\eqref{eq:micp} follows since our relaxation is exact in these points. \end{proof}
+\begin{proof}[Alternative proof of Theorem~\ref{th:validity_micp}] As in the first proof of Theorem~\ref{th:validity_micp}, note that the optimal solution of the MICP~\eqref{eq:micp} is such that the edges traversed by a unit of flow identify a path $p$.
+Note also that, for all $v \in \cV$, the flow vectors $\by_v$ corresponding to a path $p$ are extreme points of the polytopes $\cY_v$.
+Then the validity of the MICP~\eqref{eq:micp} follows since our relaxation is exact in these points by Lemma~\ref{lemma:extreme}. \end{proof}

-\begin{remark} If we add the constraint $\by \in \{0,1\}^m$ to problem~\eqref{eq:bilinear_optimization}, and we assume $\cY \subseteq [0,1]^m$, the first-level RLT is known to yield an exact mixed-integer linear formulation of this program~\cite[Theorem~1]{adams1990linearization}.
-This is a special case of Lemma~\ref{lemma:extreme}(b).
-In fact, $\cY \subseteq [0,1]^m$ ensures that any vector $\by \in \cY \cap \{0,1\}^m$ is an extreme point of the polyhedron $\cY$, and the relaxation $\cS'$ is exact in correspondence of such a $\by$. \end{remark}
+\begin{remark} Consider the bilinear program~\eqref{eq:bilinear_optimization} with polytopic sets $\cX$ and $\cY$, and the additional constraint $\by \in \{0,1\}^m$.
+Assuming $\cY \subseteq [0,1]^m$, the first-level RLT is known to yield a valid mixed-integer linear formulation of this program~\cite[Theorem~1]{adams1990linearization}.
+Lemma~\ref{lemma:extreme} extends this result to generic closed convex sets $\cX$.
+In fact, $\cY \subseteq [0,1]^m$ ensures that any vector $\by \in \cY \cap \{0,1\}^m$ is an extreme point of $\cY$, and the relaxation $\cS'$ is exact in correspondence of these points. \end{remark}